-Fortunately, my community was not one of those to ban trick-or-treating this year.
+Fortunately, my community was not one of those to ban trick-or-treating last year.
 While Halloween was more subdued than usual, my children returned home from trick-or-treating with a large bounty to trade among themselves and with neighborhood friends.
 It’s fascinating to watch the emergence of these fun-size markets and of the kids’ enthusiasm for commerce.

 Here are 5 key economic lessons kids learn on Halloween:

 Once upon a time, “trick or treat” was quite literal.
 The kids demanded the “treat” under threat of “trick” (some sort of mischief), although it was all in good fun.
 But now, Halloween is a strictly voluntary affair.
 Neighbors decide if the enjoyment they get seeing kids in costume is worth the time and money spent on giving out candy.